violetxs16/LLM-Startup-Network/README.md

 # Test mininet installation
 sudo mn --test pingall
 ```

-End with an example of getting the basic network running for a simple connectivity test.

 ## **Running the tests**

-Explain how to run the automated tests for this system:

 **Step 1: Start the POX controller**
 ```bash
 cd ~/pox